arorasugandhi/arorasugandhi/README.md

-My name is Sugandhi and I'm a computer science student from India
+I'm Sugandhi and I'm a computer science student from India.

 * 👾 Learning web and app technologies to contribute in projects
 * ✉  You can contact me at [sugandhi1850@gmail.com]